ChronicallySerious/Rootex/README.md

 * RmlUi integration which allows writing/debugging UI overlays in an HTML/CSS-like language and Lua
 * Physics engine powered by Bullet Physics 3, allows an easy-to-work-with interface for making physics simulations
 * OpenAL-Soft based audio engine supporting 3D attenuation and stereo sound
-* Lua scripting engine with functionality exposed for easy game curation
-  * Uses an object-oriented approach with Lua scripting for making intuitive scope declarations and reducing garbage generation
-  * Lua debugger integration
-  * Equipped with a tweening API provided by [flux](https://github.com/rxi/flux)
 * Applies the event-based programming paradigm for better maitainability of game code
 * Being developed for an actual game
   * Some game-specific features are also present like the Inky [Lua runtime integration](https://github.com/astrochili/narrator/) which allows writing dialogue in the [Ink language](https://www.inklestudios.com/ink/) and running them inside Rootex.